manuellarrota/backendDevTest/readme.md

 # Solution

-The solution was created using spring boot, and another technologies.
+The solution was created using spring boot with circuit breaker pattern and cache.

 Generate the docker image with maven: